-The Separation Rapids property now consists of nineteen mineral claims and one mining lease covering a combined area of approximately 4,619 hectares ("ha") (11,414 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario, all of which are owned 100% by Avalon.
-The lease covers an area of 421.44 hectares over the area of the main lithium pegmatite deposit and adjacent lands that may be used for mine development infrastructure.
-To support road and other construction, Avalon has acquired three aggregate permits along the road to the site, which cover a total area of 15.76 hectares.
-The aggregate permits are located within the area covered by the mining lease and claims.
+The Separation Rapids property now consists of nineteen mineral claims and one mining lease covering a combined area of approximately 4,414 hectares (10,910 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario, all of which are owned 100% by Avalon.
+The lease covers an area of approximately 421 hectares over the area of the main lithium pegmatite deposit and adjacent lands that may be used for mine development infrastructure.
+Avalon also owns three aggregate permits along the road to the site, which cover a total area of approximately 16 hectares and are located within the area covered by the claims.
 The Separation Rapids deposit is a potential source of lithium minerals for use in the glass and ceramics industry as well as lithium compounds for the battery industry.

 During fiscal 2018, the Company completed an updated preliminary economic assessment ("PEA") on a simplified business model that focuses on initial production of lithium mineral concentrates for the glass industry, with potential for future expansion into production of the battery materials lithium carbonate and/or lithium hydroxide.
 This smaller scale development model reduces capital expenditure requirements substantially from the lithium hydroxide production model completed in September, 2016, while generating attractive returns and reducing overall business and permitting risk.
+However, with growing interest in establishing new lithium battery materials supply chains in Canada, the Company is now looking at potentially accelerating its plans to produce lithium battery materials and has begun looking at potential sites for a processing facility in NW Ontario.

-During the Quarter, the Company incurred \$37,389 (2019 - \$135,963) in exploration and development expenditures on the Separation Rapids Project.
-Approximately 58% of these expenditures were incurred primarily on a small field sample collection program and preparation for a bulk sampling program tentatively scheduled for late summer (subject to arranging financing), 28% were spent on permitting for the bulk sampling program, and 14% were incurred on metallurgical testwork which focused on flowsheet optimization.
-Approximately \$10,000 was also expended on lithium market development work towards securing offtake agreements for the petalite products.
+During the Year, the Company incurred \$503,191 (2019 - \$511,188) in exploration and development expenditures on the Separation Rapids Lithium Project.
+Approximately 28% of these expenditures were incurred primarily on a small field sample collection program and preparation for a bulk sampling program tentatively scheduled for later this year after freeze-up, 10% were spent on permitting for the bulk sampling program, and 61% were incurred on metallurgical testwork.
+This work was focused primarily on the development of a Dense Media Separation (DMS) flowsheet to produce a petalite concentrate without the use of froth flotation for a specific new glass-ceramic product application developed by an Asian customer.
+In addition, approximately \$65,000 was expended on lithium market development work towards securing offtake agreements for the petalite products